GrahamFB/genealogy-backend/README.md

 ##### Debug the project

 ```
-yarn run debug
+yarn run start:debug
 ```

-The application will start on the port defined in `.env`.
+The application will start on the port defined in `.env`/`.local.env`.

 ## Running the tests